EBZebra/docs/edge/source/guide/configreference.md

 	<ExitPasswordEnabled value="0"/>

 ### ExitPasswordValue
-**WARNING: Accepts alpha-numeric characters only.
-Entering non-text characters (< > \ / " ') in the password field will corrupt the Config.xml file**.
+**WARNING: Free-form text fields (i.e. username and password) can accept alpha-numeric characters only.
+Entering non-text characters (< > \ / " ') in these fields will corrupt the Config.xml file**.

 Contains the password for quitting Enterprise Browser when function is enabled using the ExitPasswordEnabled tag.
 Can be edited only when ExitPasswordEnabled tag is set to "1" and cannot be left empty.

 **Possible Values**